beancount/docs/docs/beancount_design_doc.md

 -   A mapping of sub-account names to child nodes.

 The nodes are of type “RealAccount,” which is also a dict of its children.
 All variables of type RealAccount in the codebase are by convention prefixed by “real\_\*”.
-The [<span class="underline">realization</span>](https://github.com/beancount/beancount/tree/master/beancount/core/realization.py) module provides functions to iterate and produce hierarchical reports on these trees of balances, and the reporting routines all use these.
+The [<u>realization</u>](https://github.com/beancount/beancount/tree/master/beancount/core/realization.py) module provides functions to iterate and produce hierarchical reports on these trees of balances, and the reporting routines all use these.

 For example, here is a bit of code that will dump a tree of balances of your accounts to the console: